 Planning Stage – Pre-Migration SEO Checklist

-This is one of the most crucial stages of your website migration process as this is where you will be spending most of the time planning, scoping the different components that go into a site migration.
+This is one of the most crucial stages of your website migration process as this is where you will be spending most of the time planning, and scoping the different components that go into a site migration.

 Choosing a slower website period for your migration and ensuring you have the resourcing available is very important.
-You must establish the right stakeholders from different departments to come up with a joint up website migration strategy.
+You must establish the right stakeholders from different departments to come up with a joint website migration strategy.
 The whole process from start to finish will require a lot of communication between the stakeholders.
-You also need a project manager to coordinate with all stakeholders, arrange meetings and get feedback and get regular status updates of the project.
+You also need a project manager to coordinate with all stakeholders, arrange meetings and get feedback and get regular status updates on the project.

 The SEO team plays a crucial role in the site migration process.
 So having a good SEO consultant to represent the SEO team in these stakeholder meetings right from the ground up is important.
 A migration can go completely wrong if it’s rushed.
-As an SEO, you need to be in full control, your dev team should be fully on board with your recommendations and there should be a structured process on things that are getting implemented.
+As an SEO, you need to be in full control, your dev team should be fully on board with your recommendations and there should be a structured process for things that are getting implemented.

 - Benchmark current performance and make a note of your important performance metrics: Record the current keyword rankings and SEO visibility, organic traffic, organic revenue and conversions, number of indexable pages, site speed and other important website metrics.

 - Have the latest version of your site crawl report saved on your tool: The day before you launch your new site, run a final crawl of your old site to have the most recent backup of your site information such as the list of URLs, site structure, internal links, status codes etc. You can compare the crawl data of your new site with this previous data to diagnose post-migration issues if any.